openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

 Example Mapping Rules
 ---------------------

-### Mapping any user name
+### Map identities to their own groups

-This is an example of *Attribute type mappings*, where an attribute type is mapped into a Identity API property.
+This is an example of *Attribute type and value mappings*, where an attribute type and value are mapped into a Identity API property and value.

     {
         "rules": [
             {
-                "local":[
+                "local": [
                     {
                         "user": {
                             "name": "{0}"